Desk-with-two-laptops-and-two-people-going-through-printout-in-the-middle

 You’re the expert in your business.
 Your copywriter is the expert with words and communicating your message.

-If you’re unsure about parts of the copy, give your copywriter the benefit of the doubt and ask them to explain their reasoning.
-Most things will have been written a certain way for a reason.
+If you’re unsure about parts of the copy, or how it’s been written, ask your copywriter to explain it.
+There’s usually a good reason why things have been written in a certain way.

 Don’t keep us waiting too long